 If you had looked at these charts first, would you still have been so quick to go short when you were trading on the 10-minute chart?

 And that’s why it is super important to look at multiple time frames.

 And to be completely honest with you, trading using multiple time frames has probably kept me out of more losing trades than any other one thing alone.

-It will allow you to see things clearer because you’re able to identify where you are relative to the BIGGER PICTURE.
+It will allow you to see things clearly because you’re able to identify where you are relative to the BIGGER PICTURE.